AP® World History: Modern Scoring Guide

 Section I scoring pattern

 As you may already know, Section I of the APWH exam consists of MCQs and SAQs.
 Each of these question types is graded under a specific rubric.
-Let’s learn more about the APWH exam question grading:
+Let’s learn more about the AP World History grading scale:

 • Part A: Multiple-choice question